Masson Hall: History

 In the 1890s, having successfully secured women's rights to receive instruction and graduate from the University of Edinburgh, the EAUW turned its attention to women's welfare while studying.
 Prior to the establishment of Masson Hall, there had been two other attempts to provide women from outside Edinburgh with accommodation, both named after Mary Crudelius who was the founder of EAEUW.
-The opening of Masson Hall followed a three-year period of fundraising and campaigning by Miss Houldsworth and Miss Louisa Stevenson who were active members of the EAEUW.
+The opening of Masson Hall followed a three-year period of fundraising and campaigning by Margaret Houldsworth and Louisa Stevenson who were active members of the EAEUW.

 Masson Hall was formally opened by Miss Balfour of Whittinghame on 24 November 1897.
-Among the distinguished guests was Professor Masson, after whom the Hall was named.
+Among the distinguished guests was Professor David Masson, after whom the Hall was named.

-The first warden was Dr Frances Simson, who remained in that post for over 20 years.
-She was one of the first eight Edinburgh women graduates.
+The first warden was Dr Frances Simson, who remained in post for more than 20 years.
+Simson was one of the first eight Edinburgh women graduates.

-When the site was redeveloped in 1964, Masson Hall moved to 2 South Lauder Road, which it is now a listed building.
+When the site was redeveloped in 1964, Masson Hall moved to 2 South Lauder Road, which is now a listed building.
 Masson Hall closed in 1994.
 Professor Masson's name continues to be remembered through Masson House, which is a three-star hotel rather than student accommodation.
-The modern Masson House is situated in the university's Pollock Halls of Residence.
+The modern Masson House is situated in the University's Pollock Halls of Residence.